OSGeo/gdal/doc/source/drivers/raster/vrt.rst

      - perform the square root of a single raster band (real only)
    * - **sum**
      - >= 2
-     - -
+     - 1 (optional)
-     - sum 2 or more raster bands
+     - sum 2 or more raster bands.
+If the optional ``k`` parameter is provided then it is added to each element of the result.

 Writing Pixel Functions
 +++++++++++++++++++++++